EXCCoin/exccdata/README.md

 install MinGW-w64 gcc packages).

-Tip: If you receive other build errors, it may be due to "vendor" directories left by dep builds of dependencies such as dcrwallet.
+Tip: If you receive other build errors, it may be due to "vendor" directories left by dep builds of dependencies such as exccwallet.
 You may safely delete vendor folders and run `dep ensure` again.

 ### Runtime resources